Everything from television to smartphones, wireless connectivity and even the Internet of Things all exist because of radio technology.

 Today, digital radio technology has transformed the world as we know it.
 Not only do we have digital radio signal processing in our standard radio devices, but you can also find it in your smartphone, your monitors, and various other components around your home.

 The future of radio design

 So, now you have a basic answer to the question “When was the first radio invented?” you may be wondering what the future holds for this technology.

-The future of radio builds on its history.
-In the past, radios were invented to help connect people at a time when communication was crucial.
-Now, we have the internet to transform those communications even further.
 Today, you can connect your smartphone to your car and tune into a radio station wherever you are.
-Your standard home radio can play FM frequencies, or it can scan the internet for your favourite podcasts.
+Your standard home radio can play FM frequencies, or it can scan the internet for your favorite podcasts.